The focus is shifting

 Responding to stakeholders

-Once again, we have based this report on the Global Reporting Initiative (GRI) G4 Guidelines, our fourth in alignment with G4, to describe more directly our material issues and our performance and initiatives.
+We are proud to be a Global Reporting Initiative (GRI) Standards Pioneer.
+This is our second year of reporting to the GRI Standards: the global best practice for sustainability reporting.
 This report serves as our Communication on Progress, an annual disclosure to stakeholders on progress made in implementing the Ten Principles of the UN Global Compact in the areas of human rights, labor, environment and anti-corruption.

 One of my primary commitments as CEO has been to strengthen our engagement with internal and external stakeholders on issues that are of importance to them.
 This feedback informs our focus on the issues facing our world and our clients, which allows us to prioritize activities within our business strategy.

 On behalf of the Executive Committee, I extend my thanks to our employees for sharing their stories, photography and insights for this report.
 The people of ERM deliver on our purpose of shaping a sustainable future with the world’s leading organizations every day: in the services we provide our clients, the projects we support through the ERM Foundation and the way we operate our business.